harshrajurkar/product-manager-assignment/product-manager-assignment/Problem-1-Product-Requirements/PRD.md

-# Product Requirements Document (PRD)

-## 1. Title
-Container Image Vulnerability Dashboard
+# 🛡️ Container Image Vulnerability Dashboard - PRD

+## 1. What is this project about?

+When developers use containers (like Docker), they often don’t know if the images inside them have **security issues** (vulnerabilities).
+This project is about building a **dashboard** that shows all those issues clearly — like a control panel — so users can take action fast.

 ---

-## 2. Problem Statement
+## 2. Why is it needed?

-Users managing large repositories of container images (e.g., Docker images) face a challenge in identifying which images have vulnerabilities — especially critical ones that require immediate fixes.
-With thousands of images, manual inspection is not scalable.
-A clear, actionable dashboard is needed to surface key information and guide remediation.
+Let’s say you're a DevOps engineer or security analyst managing hundreds of container images.
+It's almost impossible to manually check which ones are vulnerable.
+This dashboard helps answer:
+- Which images are risky?
+- What kind of issues are there?
+- What can I do about them?

 ---

-## 3. Goals
+## 3. Who is this for?

-- Provide visibility into vulnerabilities in container images.
-- Enable users to filter and prioritize based on severity (Critical, High, Medium, Low).
-- Allow quick identification of images requiring fixes.
-- Support easy navigation and search across thousands of images.
-- Provide drill-downs for vulnerability details and fix recommendations.
+- 🧑‍💻 DevOps Engineers – managing images & deployments
+- 🛡️ Security Teams – tracking vulnerabilities
+- 👨‍💼 Engineering Managers – need visibility & reports

 ---

-## 4. Target Users
-- **DevOps Engineers** – manage container images and deployments.
-- **Security Analysts** – responsible for vulnerability management.
-- **Engineering Managers** – want visibility into risk posture.

----

-## 5. Features & Functionality
+## 4. Key Features

-### 🔸 Dashboard View
+### 🧮 Dashboard
-- Overview panels:
-  - Total Images Scanned
+- Total images scanned
-  - Total Vulnerabilities (with breakdown by severity)
+- Total vulnerabilities found
-  - % Images with Critical or High vulnerabilities
+- Breakdown by severity: Critical / High / Medium / Low
-- Top 5 Most Vulnerable Images
+- Top 5 most vulnerable images
-- Filters: Time range, Image type, Severity
+- Filters: Time range, severity

-### 🔸 Image List View
+### 📋 Image List View
-- Table showing:
-  - Image Name
+- Image name, repository, and scan status
-  - Repository
-  - Scan Status
-  - Vulnerabilities by Severity
+- Count of issues by severity
-  - Last Scan Time
+- Last scanned time
-- Sorting: by severity count, scan date, name
-- Filters: Severity, Registry, Tags
+- Filter and sort options

-### 🔸 Image Detail View
+### 🔍 Image Detail Page
-- Image metadata (repo, tag, size)
+- Image info (name, tag, size)
-- List of vulnerabilities:
+- List of vulnerabilities with:
-  - CVE ID
+  - CVE ID (issue identifier)
-  - Severity
+  - Severity level
   - Affected package
-  - Fix available (Y/N)
-  - Path
-- Suggested Fix / Remediation Option
+  - Fix available?
+(Yes/No)
-- “Ignore” or “Mark as Fixed” buttons
+- Buttons: "Ignore", "Mark as Fixed"

-### 🔸 Optional
+### 📤 Optional Goodies
-- Export vulnerabilities to CSV/PDF
+- Export to CSV/PDF
-- Notifications for new critical findings
+- Email alerts for new issues

 ---

-## 6. User Flow

-1. User logs in and lands on Dashboard.
-2. They view total vulnerabilities and filter for critical ones.
+## 5. How it works (User Flow)

+1. You log in to the dashboard
+2. You see a summary of all image issues
-3. Click on a specific image to view its vulnerability details.
+3. You click on a specific image to view details
-4. Identify a fixable issue and take action.
-5. (Optional) Export report or assign to engineer.
+4. You decide what action to take (fix, ignore, export)
+5. You repeat this as new images or issues appear

 ---

-## 7. Non-Functional Requirements
-- Scalable: Must support >10,000 images
-- Secure: Role-based access (read-only, editor)
-- Fast: Dashboards must load within 2 seconds
-- API-first design
+## 6. Our Setup (Real Example)

+- ✅ Built a GoLang web app that shows current **date & time**
+- 🐳 Containerized it using **Docker**
+- ☁️ Pushed image to **DockerHub**
+- ☸️ Deployed it to **AWS EKS** with 2 pods
+- 🌍 Exposed app using a **LoadBalancer** (you can visit it from the browser!)

 ---

-## 8. Success Metrics
+## 7. What makes this better?

-- Time to identify critical images
+- Simple UI for thousands of images
-- % vulnerabilities fixed over time
-- Reduction in critical issues after X days
-- User engagement (login frequency, filters used)
+- Fast, human-friendly overview
+- Focused on real-world use cases
+- Based on **real cloud infrastructure**

 ---

-## 9. Assumptions
-- Images are stored in a connected registry (e.g., DockerHub, ECR, etc.)
-- Vulnerability database is updated regularly (e.g., NVD, Snyk)
-- User has permission to act on images
+## 8. Future Ideas

+- Automatically fix known issues
+- Add login + role management
+- Integrate with CI/CD pipelines for real-time scanning

 ---

-## 10. Future Enhancements
-- Auto-remediation for known fixable issues
-- Integration with CI/CD pipelines
-- Role-based reporting dashboards
+## 9. Success = 🚀

+- You can find critical images in under 1 minute
+- More vulnerabilities get fixed
+- Dashboards load fast even for 10,000+ images